SychoAN/SodaScript/README.md

 ## DESCRIPTION

-An advanced & integrated PowerShell script, -more than any other PowerShell script-, optimizes Windows 10 performance to the maximum, while maintaining a stable, and bug-free system..
+An advanced & integrated PowerShell script, -more than any other PowerShell script-,Soda Script optimizes Windows 10 performance to the maximum, while maintaining a stable, and bug-free system..

 ## COMPATIBILITY